How I approach my work within venture capital

 More background on my POV: Why I’m Betting on Real People

-2. At the same time, the relationship between capitalism and black people has been fraught since slavery.
+2. At the same time, the relationship between capitalism and black people in the US has been fraught since slavery.

 a.
 Black people were brought to the US to build foundational pieces of the economy (agriculture, railroads, construction) while venture capitalists’ invested in them and reaped the rewards.